coolblock/vivoMnIp4/README.md

 # vivo_mn_ip4

 Installs a vivo masternode using an ip4.
+It will build the masternode from source.

 Copy the line below into notepad and after modyfying it, run the entire line as root.
 As root, you can run the following command in one line but replace the xxx s with your private key.